speeeeeed2006/groks-infinite-adventures/README.md

 # Grok’s Infinite Adventures

-A dynamic, text-based adventure game powered by xAI’s Grok API (grok-2-latest), built with Java 21 and Apache HttpClient 5.
-Choose your adventure theme—Jungle Ruins, Space Station, or Medieval Castle—and embark on an immersive, AI-generated journey where every decision shapes the story.
+A dynamic, graphical adventure game powered by xAI’s Grok API (grok-2-latest), built with Java 21, Swing, and Apache HttpClient 5.
+Choose your adventure theme—Jungle Ruins, Space Station, Medieval Castle, or a custom theme—and embark on an immersive, AI-generated journey where every decision shapes the story.

 ## Features
+- **Graphical Interface**: Interactive Swing-based UI with descriptions, options, inventory, and history.
-- **Customizable Adventures**: Select from multiple themes at the start.
+- **Customizable Adventures**: Select from preset themes or enter your own at startup.
 - **AI-Driven**: Powered by Grok-2-latest for unique, real-time storytelling.
-- **Inventory System**: Collect items as you explore.
+- **Inventory System**: Collect and use items to influence gameplay (e.g., "use torch").
-- **Console-Based**: Simple, interactive gameplay via the terminal.
+- **Save/Load**: Save your progress to any location and load it at startup or in-game.
+- **Fullscreen Support**: Toggle between windowed and fullscreen modes.

 ## Prerequisites
-- **Java 21**: Ensure you have JDK 21 installed (e.g., OpenJDK or Oracle JDK).
+- **Java 21**: Install JDK 21 (e.g., [Amazon Corretto 21](https://aws.amazon.com/corretto/) or Oracle JDK).
 - **Maven**: For dependency management and building the project.
 - **Grok API Key**: Obtain from [xAI’s Console](https://console.x.ai) under "API Keys."